 Construction workers must often utilize scaffolding in order to perform their work.
 When a worker falls from scaffolding, or when scaffolding collapses, it often causes them life-altering injuries.
 A section of the New York Labor Law, known as the “Scaffolding Law,” allows injured workers to bring lawsuits against the party or parties responsible for their falls.
 The Labor Law Section 240 of New York protects construction workers who are injured while on scaffolds to help them pay for lost wages, medical bills, pain and suffering, and other expenses.
 Under this code, building owners and general contractors are required to provide proper safety protections for all workers on site.

-- Labor Law §241(6) is a provision that allows workers to sue a third party if there was some violation of safety regulation.
+- Labor Law §241(6) is a provision that allows workers to sue the third party if there was some violation of safety regulations.

 The law requires the following safety equipment:

 - Roofing brackets